synaptic-cleft/musescore-tutorial/README.md

 ## Practice with MuseScore
 In this section you'll learn how you can use MuseScore to practice your part.

 You can download the `AveMaria.mscz` file from the Google Drive.
 If you're not a member of Novo Cantare, you can download the `Ave Maria` sheet music on [MuseScore.com](https://musescore.com/user/5373126/scores/4853136).
 You can start with a free trial there, so you won't directly need a paid subscription.
+(The free trial still prompts you with credit card credentials.
+For a complete free example you can use this piece of [Saint-Saëns](https://imslp.org/wiki/Special:ImagefromIndex/575389/ayau).)

 ![Example download from MuseScore.com](./pics/downloadSheet.png)